 You don’t need a harder heart.
 Babies need soft hearts to implant into, the tenderness of a womb with gentle, resilient walls.
 Safety.
 Home.
 Don’t ever think you need to be tougher than you are.
 You will not survive grief by being stronger, but by being weaker – by bending down and down, laying low and lower until there is nothing left of you but a shadow on the breast of Christ.

 Do not give up hope of keeping her until the moment you hand her over – and even then, know for sure that the story is not over.
 Give yourself permission to love her fully, not only until she leaves, but always.
-One thing that comforted me in my hardest child losses was to know that what we had formed between us was real, and permanent.
+In my hardest child losses, it comforted me to know that what we had formed between us was real, and permanent.
 It was not a dream or a stage or a mirage.
 I became her mother – fully, completely – not her only mother, but her mother for real nonetheless.
 She became my darling, my daughter – and no one can ever take that away from us.
 She may be Not Mine, but she is also Mine.

 When three children moved from my home in six weeks’ time, I wanted to beg everyone I met for a pill, a medicine, oblivion.
 Anything to take the edge off.
 I hurt, oh I hurt.
 Physical pain in my chest, sleep changed, hormones gone haywire.
 It is like a death.